KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/13-underworld-realm-of-the-dead.md

 **Core Glyphic Sequences:**

-* **Function 1 (C↓):** `L₄/L₃ → ↓L₁ → ⧃ → ↑L₄/L₃`
+* **Function 1 (C↓):** `L₅ → (L₄/L₃) → ↓L₁ → ⧃ → ↑L₅/L₄/L₃`
-*(A supernal consciousness moves declivously into the L₁ Embodied Node, performs a structural audit/re-anchoring, and then returns acclivously.)*
+*(A supernal [Theonic, L₅] essence, acting through its L₄/L₃ faculties, moves declivously into the L₁ Embodied Node, performs a structural audit/re-anchoring, and then returns acclivously.)*

 * **Function 2 (E↓):** `L₁/IL₁ → ⚬⟞ → E↓IL₍₁→₅₎`
-*(An Entropic soul detaches from the Embodied Node and begins its one-way Declivous Entropic Procession into the Subversal [IL] layers.)*
+*(An Entropic soul detaches from the Embodied Node and begins its one-way Declivous Entropic Procession into the Subversal [IL] layers, toward its IL₅ terminus.)*

 ---